jthack/hydeout/_posts/2022-12-02-hacking-on-a-plane.md

 ## But wait, there's more!

 I happened to check my personal email for an account.
-I assumed I had signed up for wifi with GoGo in the past before getting into security.
+I assumed I had signed up for wifi in the past before getting into security.
 Sure enough, I had an older account.
 And because I was already going to disclose a critical bug, I decided to check for another bug with that second account.

 The password reset functionality used two requests.
 The first request was to `POST /edge/apidecorator/v2/customer/authenticate/` and validated the user's auth.
 After that, a PUT request to `/edge/apidecorator/v2/customer/` had this body: